Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms: Discussion

+From the conditions with high predictive internal performance that can not be externally validated due to missing labels in the external dataset, the high discriminative performance of certain psychiatric and behavioral diagnoses such as eating disorders, substance use disorders, and personality disorders raises important clinical considerations about the physiological manifestations of these conditions.
+Traditionally, the diagnosis of such disorders relies on behavioral assessments, structured interviews, and, in cases of substance use, confirmatory tests like toxicology screenings.
+However, the ability of ECG-based models to predict these diagnoses suggests that these conditions may also leave detectable and specific cardi-physiological footprints, possibly through chronic stress, autonomic dysfunction, or cardiotoxic effects of certain substances.

-The results presented in this work provide hints on on potentially new ECG markers for neuropsychiatric conditions.
+The results presented in this work suggests on potentially new ECG features for neurocognitive disorders.
 This includes high values of RR interval for Alzheimer's disease, low values of QRS axis for Parkinson's disease, and low values of QRS duration for vascular dementia.
 We hypothesize that the high RR interval in Alzheimer's may reflect altered autonomic regulation due to parasympathetic dysfunction \cite{femminella2014autonomic}.
 The low QRS axis in Parkinson's disease could be linked to basal ganglia dysfunction affecting autonomic control of the heart \cite{zesiewicz2003autonomic}.
 Similarly, the low QRS duration in vascular dementia might result from cerebral ischemia and microvascular changes affecting cardiac conduction \cite{wang2018dysfunction}.
 These hypotheses warrant further investigation.